• Skip to primary navigation

 I hope India’s 911 version – 108 survives

 EMRI (Emergency Management and Research Institute) has lately been in the news for the wrong reasons.
-Very few know what EMRI is about, I didn’t until few days ago.
+Very few know what EMRI is about.
+I didn’t until a few days ago.
 But the irony is I should have heard about EMRI earlier, you will get to know why soon.

-NRIs in the US know about 911 emergency service (kids are told to call 911 if parents trouble them!).
+NRIs in the US know about the 911 emergency service (kids are told to call 911 if they’re in trouble!).
 Satyam Computers did get a lot of media coverage about sponsoring India’s very own 911 – dial 108.
-This a phone number good to know and I hope you never have to use it (like insurance).
+This phone number is good to know, and I hope you never have to use it (like insurance).

-On November 16, 2008 my mom got a heart attack sometime in the night.
-Needless to say we were scared.
-We had to rush her to the hospital which was quite a distance from our house.
+On November 16, 2008, my mom had a heart attack sometime in the night.
+Needless to say, we were scared.
+We had to rush her to the hospital, which was quite a distance from our house.
 My mom was very clear about not going to the hospital in the car.
-My dad wanted me to call 108 for the ambulance and I dreaded the idea of taking my mom in one of those govt ambulances (I am talking about those old ambulances we use to see on the roads earlier).
-My dad assured me these were good ones inspite of being a ‘free service’.
+My dad wanted me to call 108 for the ambulance, and I dreaded the idea of taking my mom in one of those government ambulances (I am talking about those old ambulances we used to see on the roads earlier).
+My dad assured me these were good ones, despite being a ‘free service’.

-Luckily it was a Sunday late evening and there was hardly any traffic on our roads.
-After reaching the hospital my nephew tipped the driver but it was promptly refused.
-I found this to be very professional.
+Luckily, it was a late Sunday evening, and there was hardly any traffic on our roads.
+After reaching the hospital, my nephew tipped the driver, but he was promptly refused.

 My mom survived a very complex bypass surgery.
-She wouldn’t have survived if we hadn’t reached the hosptial on time.
+She wouldn’t have survived if we hadn’t reached the hospital on time.
 I was deeply grateful to the 108 service for saving my mom’s life.
-After that I was able to connect 108 to what I had read earlier but surely EMRI is something I am reading about only now.
+After that, I was able to connect 108 to what I had read earlier, but surely EMRI is something I am reading about only now.

-According to many reports EMRI might have been used to divert somes funds.
+According to many reports, EMRI might have been used to divert some funds.
 Nobody knows the truth as of today, so better not to comment.
-Now AP CM YSR says – what is so special about Satyam sponsoring 108 service as they were paying just 5% of the expenses.
-If the deal was so bad why didn’t the State Goverments take over the whole thing earlier?
-Why police that deal now?
-Obviously the politicans must have been benefiting from the entire EMRI organization.
+The current AP CM YSR says, “What is so special about Satyam sponsoring the 108 service, when they were paying just 5% of the expenses?”.
+If the deal was so bad, why didn’t the State Governments take over the whole thing earlier?

-Not sure where these investigations will lead us to.
+Not sure where these investigations will lead us.
 But I sincerely pray we retain and grow the 108 service across India.

 Related Articles